sahu-akash/chatapp/README.md

 ## Overview

-This is a very basic chat app
+This is a very basic chat app built with socket.io

 ## Development setup